-Andie works as an RSP Website Editor and Transcript Editor as well as being an occasional podcast contributor.
-She currently serves on the Executive Council of the North American Association for the Study of Religion.
-She is also a member of the international scholarly collaborative Culture on the Edge and is the Online Curator of that blog.

 Andie is Managing Co-Editor of the RSP, and she also designs the graphics and images for our website and social media.
 Additionally, Andie serves on the Executive Council of the North American Association for the Study of Religion.
 She is also a member of the international scholarly collaborative Culture on the Edge and is the Online Curator of that blog.